 Your first experience of the mentor system will probably be during Orientation Week (O-Week) as a part of the Dean's Welcome.
-This is a great opportunity of be formally welcomed by the dean of the faculty and to see the mentors at their best.
+This is a great opportunity of be formally welcomed by the dean of the school and to see the mentors at their best.
 There is singing, music, a BBQ, games and even a mystery guest!
 Don't miss it!
 This is one of the best times to make friends before lectures begin.
 Here are some of the things you can expect to gain through being mentored:

 - learn how to make the most out of lectures and seminars

 - get hints on seminar presentation

 - learn how to use the library and educational databases